gitmachtl/scripts/cardano/testnet/README.md

 Done.
 </details>

-## Generate & register a stake address, just delegate to a StakePool
+## Generate & register a stake address(encrypted), just delegate to a StakePool

 Lets say we wanna create a payment(base)/stake address combo with the nickname delegator and we wanna delegate the funds in the payment(base) address of that to the pool yourpool.
 (You'll need the yourpool.node.vkey for that.)